 - Sandbox Morris - Near the famed Morris-Ahern Welcome Area.

 - Sandbox Plum - Near Lime, which was at one time a Welcome Area and a copy of the even-older Morris design.
-This area used to be deathly quiet but it's since picked up traffic.

 - Here "landbox" for terraforming - Feel free to reshape the terrain.
 Watch a video tutorial showing you how.